TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

 ---
-title: Working with the uibuilderfe Front-End Library
+title: Working with the UIBUILDERfe Front-End Library
 description: >
-   How to work with uibuilder's front-end library in your own UI code.
+   How to work with UIBUILDER's front-end library in your own UI code.
 created: 2021-02-17 14:28:00
-lastUpdated: 2022-11-26 17:32:09
+lastUpdated: 2023-09-30 13:05:17
 ---

-!> This page refers to the "old" original front-end library for uibuilder.
+!> This page refers to the "old" original front-end library for UIBUILDER.
 There is now a new library that will eventually replace this one.
 Please see [the new front-end library pages](client-docs/readme.md).
-This older library has been functionally stabilised (there will not be any further enhancements after uibuilder v5).
-It still works as of uibuilder v6.0 but will eventually be deprecated.
+This older library has been functionally stabilised (there will not be any further enhancements after UIBUILDER v5).
+It still works as of UIBUILDER v6.0 but will eventually be deprecated.

-`uibuildefe.js` is the library that lets you interact with your uibuilder nodes in Node-RED.
+`uibuildefe.js` is the library that lets you interact with your `uibuilder` nodes in Node-RED.

 It manages the communications and provides a number of helper functions to make life easy.